WilliamThyer/williamthyer.github.io/_posts/2021-04-11-bike_networks.md

 ![](https://williamthyer.github.io/images/bike_networks/Amsterdam,&#32;Netherlands.png)

 ## What I Learned
 This was an interesting foray into visual story-telling with data visualization.
 Maps can contain so much information while still being simple to read.
 Every city map is unique and I had a lot of fun trying out the analysis on different cities.
-Unfortunately, OSM doesn't appear to have information about every city (especially those outside of the North America and Europe).
+Unfortunately, OSM doesn't appear to have information about every city (especially those outside of North America and Europe).

 I was thrilled that I came up with an idea that was really interesting to me, and there turned out to be a powerful, useable, and well-documented library for it!
 Python really can be wonderful in that regard.
 In the future, when I have a task or problem, one of my first steps will be to find if someone else has already solved it.

 As I mentioned earlier, there is a whole world of network analyses being applied to maps.
-It's an area I'm very intrigued by, but I think was a great first step.
+It's an area I'm very intrigued by, but I think this was a great first step.
 I would also like to include more physical geography in the maps such as bodies of water and green spaces.
-But I'll leave that for a future project.
+I'll leave that for a future project.

 Here's a bunch of other example maps from the top 30 most populous U.S. cities.
 And here's a [complete collection](https://github.com/WilliamThyer/bike_networks/tree/master/examples/pdf) of maps I've generated.
 ![](https://williamthyer.github.io/images/bike_networks/Austin,&#32;TX.png)